ItoSchum/flv_merge_repack/README.md

 ## Attention
-- Other `.txt .flv .mp4` files in the script-running folder may be deleted unintenedly.
+- Other `.txt, .flv, .mp4` files in the script-running folder may be deleted unintenedly.